admtrv/TypeCrab/docs/REPORT.md

    No interface assumes anything about the other.
 New UIs (e.g., mobile) could be added with minimal change by reusing Core API.

+5. **Unified Response Handling**

+   We introduced a simple response wrapper `Response<T>` in the core module to standardize how functions return data along with optional messages (info, warning, or error).
+This makes it easier for the CLI and Web UI to handle errors and display useful feedback without duplicating logic.
+For example, the `generate_content` function returns a `GeneratorResponse`, which includes both the generated data and any message that should be shown to the user.
+This keeps the core clean and lets each interface decide how to present the result.

 `TODO`

 ## Dependencies